Petrophile chrysantha

-Petrophile chrysantha is a species of flowering plant in the family Proteaceae and is endemic to southwestern Western Australia.
+Petrophile chrysantha is a species of flowering plant in the family Proteaceae and is endemic to the south-west of Western Australia.
 It is a small shrub with crowded, sharply-pointed, pinnately-divided leaves, and oval heads of hairy, cream-coloured to dark yellow flowers.

 Description

 Petrophile chrysantha is a shrub that typically grows to a height of 0.5–1 m and has hairy young branchlets.
 The leaves are crowded along the branchlets, 5–20 mm long on a petiole 1–4 mm long.
 They are needle-like, pinnately divided to the midrib with sharply-pointed pinnae up to 10 mm long.
 The flowers are arranged on the ends of branchlets in sessile, oval heads about 10 mm long, with broad, overlapping involucral bracts at the base.
 The flowers are up to 14 mm long, cream-coloured to dark yellow and densely hairy.
 Flowering occurs from June to October and the fruit is a nut, fused with others in a spherical to oval head about 10 mm in diameter.